tylerneylon/water/docs/new_syntax.md

     rule_name -> seq1 | seq2 | seq3

-To build up each `seq` part, I'll do a bottom-up explanation.
+I'll give a bottom-up
+explanation for the `seq` parts.

 A primitive is either a rule_name, a single-quoted string, a double-quoted string, or non-special punctuation.